Detroit Diesel Engine Series 149 Service Manual (P/N C4085-91017, 6SE285)

 Detroit Manual Features & Content Preview

-- Covers Detroit Diesel Engine Series 149, including 12V and 16V non-turbo, turbocharged, and turbo-intercooled variants produced during the 1973–1975 period
+- Covers Detroit Diesel Engine Series 149, including 12V and 16V non-turbo, turbocharged, and turbo-intercooled variants produced from 1973 to 1975

-- Contains 100 pages of technical content including system-specific wiring and operational parameter charts, diagnostic troubleshooting flowcharts, and engine run-in schedules
+- Contains 100 pages of technical content, including system-specific wiring charts, operational parameters, diagnostic troubleshooting flowcharts, and engine run-in schedules

 Engine Systems and Overhaul Coverage